 When “the/our/my future” becomes part of the calculus of human decision making, it is almost inevitably a restraining force.
 One eye on a safe harbor is half the visual power taken off the goal.
 Does tenure make a professor more or less of a risk taker?
 Does having an IRA or a pension plan free us up or tie us down?

-We were all children once, and played much like every other child free of constraints.
-Take a look at video clips of children playing in war torn cities, or regions devastated by natural disasters.
+We were all children once and played much like every other child free of constraints.
+Take a look at video clips of children playing in war-torn cities or regions devastated by natural disasters.
 Examine the works of great photo-journalists like Henri Cartier-Bresson that show the smiles and gaiety of horseplay amid ruins.
-Thu:; the child au naturel.
+There’s the child au naturel.
 The English novelist, Penelope Fitzgerald won the Booker prize in 1979 for her novel “Offshore”.
-It’s a short and heart warming book about a small community of misfits living by the Thames river.
+It’s a short and heartwarming book about a small community of misfits living by the Thames river.
 My favorite character was a small girl called Tilda.
 Fitzgerald said of her: “Tilda cared nothing for the future, and had, as a result, a great capacity for happiness”.

 As we were all children once, for almost all of us our natural rhythms began as those of the peak and trough, not the plateau.
 But our world grinds away as if in plateau mode we were better prepared for the grave.